jgigault/HOWTO-quadruply-linked-list/README_STEP2.md

 	}
 	else
 	{
-		// Now, initialize each point of the map '.' and 'X' pt = howto01_init_point(buf[0]);
+		// Initialize each point of the map '.' and 'X' pt = init_point(buf[0]);

-		// Points are currently not linked and the pointer *pt is replaced each turn
+		// The points are currently not linked together and the pointer *pt is replaced on each turn
-		// Let's link them at step 3...
+		// Let's do something here at step 3...
 	}
 }
 ```

-Next step consists in linking the struct points *pt together...
+Next step consists in linking all of the struct points *pt together...